Maintenance Connection Best Practices: Establishing Naming Conventions

-/in Resource, Uncategorized /by admin“A little forethought at the start can save a lot of time in the future”
+“A little forethought at the start can save a lot of time in the future.”

-Establishing a robust Naming Convention and protocols during the initial system set-up will assist staff to become familiar with navigating through the Maintenance Connection modules.
-By employing a consistent and logical format, the Explorer lists will naturally group listings together to simplify the Look-up and Search process.
+It is advised as a best practice to build a strong naming convention and protocols during the initial setup of the Computerised Maintenance Management System (CMMS).
+This will make it easier for workers to get used to using the Maintenance Connection modules.
+By employing a consistent and logical format, the explorer lists will naturally group listings to simplify the look-up and search process.

 Asset ID: GENDSL200-026